-(d) Printing of Reports.-The report of the Committee on the measure or matter noted in paragraph (a) above shall be printed in a single volume, which shall:

-(1) include all supplemental, minority, or additional, or dissenting views that have been submitted by the time of the filing of the report; and

-(2) bear on its cover a recital that any such supplemental, minority, or-additional, or dissenting views (and any material submitted under House Rule XII, clause 3(a)(1)) are included as part of the report.

-(e) Immediate Printing; Supplemental Reports.- Nothing in this rule shall preclude-

-(1) the immediate filing or printing of a Committee report unless timely request for the opportunity to file supplemental, minority, or additional, or dissenting views has been made as provided by paragraph (c); or

-(2) the filing by the Committee of any supplemental report on any bill or resolution that may be required for the correction of any technical error in a previous report made by the Committee on that bill or resolution.
+- (d) Printing of Reports.-The report of the Committee on the measure or matter noted in paragraph (a) above shall be printed in a single volume, which shall: - (1) include all supplemental, minority, additional, or dissenting views that have been submitted by the time of the filing of the report; and - (2) bear on its cover a recital that any such supplemental, minority, additional, or dissenting views (and any material submitted under clause 3(a)(1) of House Rule XII) are included as part of the report. - (e) Immediate Printing; Supplemental Reports.- Nothing in this rule shall preclude- - (1) the immediate filing or printing of a Committee report unless timely request for the opportunity to file supplemental, minority, additional, or dissenting views has been made as provided by paragraph (c); or - (2) the filing by the Committee of any supplemental report on any bill or resolution that may be required for the correction of any technical error in a previous report made by the

+Committee on that bill or resolution.
-(f) Availability of Printed Hearing Records.-If hearings have been held on any reported bill or resolution, the Committee shall make every reasonable effort to have the record of such hearings printed and available for distribution to the Members of the House prior to the consideration of such bill or resolution by the House.
-Each printed hearing of the Committee or any of its subcommittees shall include a record of the attendance of the Members.

-(g) Committee Prints.-All Committee or Subcommittee prints or other Committee or Subcommittee documents, other than reports or prints of bills, that are prepared for public distribution shall be approved by the Chairman of the Committee or the Committee prior to public distribution.

-(h) Post Adjournment Filing of Committee Reports.-(1) After an adjournment of the last regular session of a Congress sine die, an investigative or oversight report approved by the Committee may be filed with the Clerk at any time, provided that if a Member gives notice at the time of approval of intention to file supplemental, minority,-or additional, or dissenting views, that Member shall be entitled to not less than 7 calendar days in which to submit such views for inclusion with the report.

-(2) After an adjournment of the last regular session of a Congress sine die, the Chairman of the Committee may file at any time with the Clerk the Committee's activity report for that Congress pursuant to clause 1(d)(1) of Rule XI of the Rules of the House without the approval of the Committee, provided that a copy of the report has been available to each Member of the Committee for at least 7 calendar days and the report includes any supplemental, minority, or additional, or dissenting views submitted by a Member of the Committee.
+- (f) Availability of Printed Hearing Records.-For hearings held related to any reported bill or resolution, the Committee shall make every reasonable effort to have the record of such hearings printed and available for distribution to the Members of the House prior to the consideration of such bill or resolution by the House.
+Each printed hearing of the Committee or any of its subcommittees shall include a record of the attendance of the Members. - (g) Committee Prints.-All Committee or Subcommittee prints or other Committee or Subcommittee documents, other than reports or prints of bills, that are prepared for public distribution shall be approved by the Chairman of the Committee or the Committee prior to public distribution. - (h) Post Adjournment Filing of Committee Reports.-(1) After an adjournment of the last regular session of a Congress sine die, an investigative or oversight report approved by the Committee may be filed with the Clerk at any time, provided that if a Member gives notice at the time of approval of intention to file supplemental, minority, additional, or dissenting views, that Member shall be entitled to not less than 7 calendar days in which to submit such views for inclusion with the report. - (2) After an adjournment of the last regular session of a Congress sine die, the Chairman of the Committee may file at any time with the Clerk the Committee's activity report for that Congress pursuant to clause 1(d)(1) of House Rule XI without the approval of the Committee, provided that a copy of the report has been available to each Member of the Committee for at least 7 calendar days and the report includes any supplemental, minority, additional, or dissenting views submitted by a Member of the Committee.

-(i) Conference.-The Chairman is directed to offer a motion under clause 1 of Rule XXII of the Rules of the House whenever the Chairman considers it appropriate.
+(i) Conference.-The Chairman is directed to offer a motion under clause 1 of House Rule XXII whenever the Chairman considers it appropriate.

-RULE IX.-OTHER COMMITTEE ACTIVITIES
+RULE X.-OTHER COMMITTEE ACTIVITIES